-She is involved with program development and execution, working with incoming guest speakers and supporting all staff in a mission oriented fashion.
-She also represents Danube Institute through her involvement with the International Women’s Club and other organisations.
+Melissa is involved with program development and execution, working with incoming guest speakers and supporting all staff in a mission oriented fashion.
+She also represents the Institute through her involvement with the International Women’s Club and other organisations.
 A former professional in the field of security working with the federal government, she is a graduate of the University of Alabama and is a commentator on the political scene on both sides of the Atlantic.

 Director of Research

-Head of Communication
+Head of Communications

-Political philosopher, associate professor at Pázmány Péter Catholic University and research fellow at the University of Public Service.
-Author of the book The Tyranny of the Majority: History, Concepts, and Challenges.
+Tamás is a political philosopher, and Associate Professor at Pázmány Péter Catholic University, in addition a research fellow at the University of Public Service.
+He is the author of The Tyranny of the Majority: History, Concepts, and Challenges.

 Senior Research Fellow